-Colorectal cancer is the second leading cause of cancer-related deaths in the U.S. (Source: cancer.gov).
+Colorectal cancer is the fourth most common type of cancer in men and women in the United States.
+(Source: cancer.gov).
 The good news is, colon cancer screening dramatically reduces your risk of dying from colon cancer.
-More than 80 percent of colon cancers are preventable through recommended colonoscopies and lifestyle changes (Source: American Journal of Gastroenterology, 2006).

 What Is a Colonoscopy?

-If your doctor finds any small growths (polyps), they are removed.
+If your doctor finds any polyps, they are removed.
 Polyps can eventually become cancerous.
 While not every colon polyp turns to cancer, almost every colon cancer begins as a small non-cancerous polyp.
-During a colonoscopy these polyps can be identified and removed or destroyed.
+During a colonoscopy, these polyps can be identified and removed or destroyed.
 If a polyp is large enough, tissue can be retrieved and sent for biopsy to determine the exact type of the polyp.

 - Change in bowel habits